dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-that's right yeah if you need if you need to write complicated functions to be able to tell we know when when something is true or not you need you know general-purpose computation in those situations hmm
+that's right yes if you need if you need to write complicated functions to be able to tell we know when something is true or not you need you know general-purpose computation in those situations

 **Christian Seberino:**
 so
-bringing it but but
+bringing it but